The records in this section are primarily newspaper articles. For additional information, click here.

 A club formed in 1920 by Class 2 of the religious school in memory of Charles Hertz.

 The Ladies’ Aid, later known at the Sisterhood, assisted the men-only officers and directors of the synagogue in supporting the shul and its school.
 It was founded in 1905 to help the survivors of the Kishinev Massacre.
+In 1937 they changed their name to the Rodef Shalom Sisterhood of Homestead.
 More info »

 At different periods in its history Homestead had a daily after-school cheder and a Sunday school.

 A reconstituted A.Z.A. chapter that began at the beginning of 1945 as boys came home from the war.

 Under the auspices of the synagogue, this group was created in 1932 and remained active for a couple years.

 Founded in 1896 and active to this day, the cemetery, operated for most of its existence as part of the congregation, is the resting place of generations of Homestead Hebrews.
 More info about the chevra kadisha »